-35 Years Ago: A School Shooting Inspires Boomtown Rats’ ‘I Don’t Like Mondays’
+40 Years Ago: A School Shooting Inspires the Boomtown Rats’ ‘I Don’t Like Mondays’

-While Bob Geldof‘s philanthropic efforts remain his greatest contribution to humanity, it should also be remembered that he was also the frontman for the Boomtown Rats, who had a string of hits in their native Ireland and throughout the U.K. from the mid ’70s to the early ’80s.
-Their biggest, ‘I Don’t Like Mondays,’ was inspired by a school shooting that took place on Jan.
+While Bob Geldof's philanthropic efforts remain his greatest contribution to humanity, it should be remembered that he was also the frontman for the Boomtown Rats.
+They had a string of hits in their native Ireland and throughout the U.K. from the mid '70s to the early '80s.
+Their biggest, "I Don't Like Mondays," was inspired by a school shooting that took place on Jan.
 29, 1979.

 Spencer, who had told classmates a week before that she "wanted to do something big to get on TV," then locked herself in the house as the SWAT team descended.
 The standoff lasted nearly seven hours before Spencer finally surrendered.
 During that time, a reporter from the San Diego Tribune spoke to her on the telephone.
 She explained her actions by saying, "I just did it for the fun of it.
 I don't like Mondays.
 This livens up the day.
 I have to go now.
 I shot a pig, I think, and I want to shoot more.
 I'm having too much fun."